Captain in adventure land Company

 - Norbert Reithofer from BMW (91%)

 What makes good managers?

 But what makes good managers really?
 This is perhaps best understood when we realize what so many fail.
 Carsten Knopp also explains this in his book: The problem is that many bosses on their way to the top have learned to stop letting their feelings slip and lose the sense of their employees.
-So it's just the opposite of what's needed in today's world, which is characterized by a breathlessly fast digitization of all economic processes.
-But their powers use these failed titans for other things.
-What they invest in maintaining power, and sometimes even living a life of luxury, erodes their reputation.
+It is therefore exactly the opposite of what is needed in today's world, which is characterized by a breathlessly fast digitization of all economic processes.
+But their powers use these failed Titans for other things.
+What they invest in maintaining their power, and sometimes even a life of luxury, erodes their reputation.
 They make themselves and their employees prisoners in an existing system.
 They did not understand that a leader must give orientation.
 The result is desolate - and then makes for a dreary sky in the adventure land of the economy.

 Offline download: Download this text as PDF - Read usage rights, Because we do not automatically submit the title of this text for privacy reasons: When buying in "interests" the title register if support is needed.
 After buying text exclusively Download at this URL (please save).